TDD Without the Overkill: Why Lightweight TDD Ships Faster

 The bundled commit needs a careful reviewer for an hour.
 The three separated commits review in twelve minutes total because (1) and (2) only need to confirm the suite stayed green.
 Tidy First commits are cheap to review precisely because TDD made them safe to make.
 We work through the 3-line micro-refactor mechanics that keep Tidy First sustainable in Refactor Without Breaking Tests .

 Regressions surface during the cycle that introduces them.
 The red bar interrupts you while the change is still in your head; production logs interrupt you three weeks later, mid-context-switch on something else.
 Debugging cost drops as a side effect, because each micro-commit is a known-good state.
-A CI failure two commits later costs you a two-minute git bisect and a ninety-second revert, not a four-hour archaeology session.
+A CI failure two commits later costs you a two-minute git bisect and a ninety-second revert, instead of an hours-long unwind.

 What a TDD rescue actually starts with #

-The fix never starts with adding test coverage to the existing code.
-That is the trap.
-We start by writing a single failing test that captures the bug the founder is currently bleeding from, fixing it inside the 90-second loop, and shipping the patch the same day.
+The fix never starts with adding test coverage to the existing code - that’s the trap.
+We write one failing test for the bug the founder is currently bleeding from, fix it inside the 90-second loop, and ship the patch the same day.
 Then we write the next failing test for the next bleeding bug.
-We covered the rationale on this approach in Why and How to Use TDD: Tips for Testing .
+The rationale lives in Why and How to Use TDD: Tips for Testing .

-If you wrote the MVP yourself and the bugs are showing up faster than you can ship features - or you are the senior dev being asked to rescue someone else’s vibe-coded build - that is the situation we audit for free.
-One senior developer reads your codebase and writes a one-page assessment naming the three changes that pay back fastest.
-No contract, no follow-up sales call.
+If you wrote the MVP yourself and the bugs are landing faster than the features - or you’re the senior dev who just inherited someone else’s vibe-coded build - we audit that situation for free.
+One senior developer reads your codebase and writes a one-page assessment naming the three changes that pay back fastest, no commitment afterward.
 Send the repo URL and a paragraph on what’s breaking to /contact-us/ and we respond inside 48 hours.